How many years are the MPP, MIA and MDS?

 Admission and scholarships are allocated on a rolling basis.
-Your chance to be offered a scholarship is higher the earlier you apply.
+Your chances of being offered a scholarship are higher the earlier you apply.
 The priority deadline is 1 February.

 Admission decisions are made on a rolling basis.
 The earlier you submit your complete application, the earlier we can provide feedback.
 The school seeks to admit students with strong applications as soon as possible.

-Applicants must have completed an undergraduate degree (bachelors) of at least six semesters at an institution of higher education.
-This includes a bachelors obtained from a German "Fachhochschule".
+Applicants must have completed an undergraduate degree (bachelor's) of at least six semesters at an institution of higher education.
+This includes a bachelor's degree obtained from a German "Fachhochschule".
 Candidates with higher degrees are also encouraged to apply.

-No. While many applicants have completed their degree in subjects related to public policy and international affairs (i.e. political science, economics, sociology or law), the Masters programmes are open to all academic backgrounds.
+While many applicants have completed their degree in subjects related to public policy and international affairs (i.e. political science, economics, sociology or law), the master's programmes are open to all academic backgrounds.

-No. The only language of instruction at the Hertie School of Governance is English.
+No. The only language of instruction at the Hertie School is English.

 - Cambridge ESOL | CPE C | CAE B